hydephp/action/README.md

 | `env-site-name`        | Set the `SITE_NAME` environment variable                                      | _none_        |
 | `env-site-url`         | Set the `SITE_URL` environment variable                                       | _none_        |
 | `env-torchlight-token` | Set the `TORCHLIGHT_TOKEN` environment variable                               | _none_        |

+## Further documentation

+See the live documentation, build with this action, through this repository, at https://hydephp.github.io/action.